 Another 1930s skirt style more common in the first half of the decade was multiple panels that curved up over the hips — very flattering and elegant.

 Many skirts were just very simple with one front panel.

 In the later 1930s, a tunic style day dress became a trend.
 It was similar in styling to other day dresses but with a long tunic length layer over the skirt.
 It was both an afternoon and evening look.
 While many slipped on overhead, others looked like a coat, belted over a simple sheath dress.

 Another similar 1930s day dress trend was a dress that appeared to be two pieces, a blouse with a peplum (a short overskirt that is attached at the waist of the fitted blouse) and a skirt, but was actually a one piece dress.
 The peplum was shorter than the tunic top and almost always buttoned up the front.
 It was a style that gained extreme popularity in the 1940s.

 1930s Afternoon Dresses- Fabrics

 1930s day dresses were made from several different fabrics.
 Rayon was new and rapidly became a less expensive alternative to silk and wool.
-Crepes were very popular — silk crepes and very commonly rayons or acetate.
-Sheers and shantung were for spring and wool, wool/rayon blends, and satin in the winter.
+Crepes were very popular — both silk crepes and rayons or acetates.
+Sheers and shantung were for spring; wool, wool/rayon blends, and satin were used the winter.
 Cotton was also used in higher quality percale shantung and crepe.
 They could be solids or prints, while house dresses were rarely solids, and more sophisticated dresses for being out and about were just as likely to be a solid color with decorative details as a bold print.
 Floral prints were very popular, but polka dots, stripes and some novelty prints were available as well.

 More information about 1930s fashion fabrics and colors.